Archive for the ‘Uncategorized’ Category

 The only thing that matters is did the article (“The Ukraine war and Europe’s deepening march of folly”) which triggered my suspension violate the listserve rules?

 The committee has persistently avoided that question as the article is clearly compliant, being economics related and widely published.
-Now, the committee invokes a history that introduces double jeopardy and may also reveal additional past wrongdoing on its part.
+Now, the committee invokes a history that may reveal additional past wrongdoing on its part.

 The PKES has now responded, claiming I violated its list-serve rules.
 I welcome their response.
 It creates an opportunity both to remedy this injustice and to reverse an intolerant turn within the PKES’s rules of discourse.
 That turn is the much more important issue and it should concern all.